CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 gives better performance.
 In these partitions billing is based on the allocated nodes.

-The _large_ partition on Mahti is only accessible to projects that have done a [scalability test](../../accounts/how-to-access-mahti-large-partition.md) and shown good utilisation of the resources.
+The _large_ partition on Mahti is only accessible to projects that have done a [scalability test](../../accounts/how-to-access-mahti-large-partition.md) and shown good utilization of the resources.
 The partition
 _gc_ is only accessible to [Grand Challenge projects](https://research.csc.fi/grand-challenge-proposals) and allows users to run extremely large simulations.